imjatink/canada-citizenship-prep/README.md

 # 🍁 Canada Citizenship Test Prep

-Free study app with 500 practice questions, 20 mock tests, and learning streaks.
+A study app with 500 practice questions, 20 mock tests, and learning streaks.

 Built to help newcomers pass the Canadian Citizenship Test on their first try.